micxer/ansible-mac-setup-playbook/README.md

   - pv
   - wget

-My [dotfiles](https://github.com/sculley/dotfiles) are also installed into the current user's home directory, including the `.osx` dotfile for configuring many aspects of macOS for better performance and ease of use.
+My [dotfiles](https://github.com/micxer/dotfiles) are also installed into the current user's home directory, including the `.macos` dotfile for configuring many aspects of macOS for better performance and ease of use.
 You can disable dotfiles management by setting `configure_dotfiles: no` in your configuration.

 Finally, there are a few other preferences and settings added on for various apps and services.